awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_seamlessly_join_linux_instance.md

    1. Enter **SM\-Secret\-Linux\-DJ\-*d\-xxxxxxxxxx*\-Read** \(or the name of the policy that you created in the previous procedure\)\.
 Then select the check box for that item in the list\.
 **Note**
 AmazonSSMDirectoryServiceAccess provides the permissions to join instances to an Active Directory managed by AWS Directory Service\.
 AmazonSSMManagedInstanceCore provides the minimum permissions necessary to use the AWS Systems Manager service\.
-For more information about creating a role with these permissions, and for information about other permissions and policies you can assign to your IAM role, see [Create an IAM Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.
+For more information about creating a role with these permissions, and for information about other permissions and policies you can assign to your IAM role, see [Create an IAM instance profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.

 1. Choose **Next: Tags**\.